Back to Banyan Hills Insights

 Step inside your favorite fast-casual restaurant and you are more likely than ever to encounter glowing kiosks filled with brightly-lit pictures of menu items and an order system that no longer requires human interaction at a register.

 Effective use of digital signage and digital menu boards for branding and promotions are improving in-store experience and boosting revenue.
-Fast food giant Popeyes recently unveiled a digital-only concept in New Orleans anchored by self-order kiosks and a connected kitchen equipped to handle delivery, mobile orders and payments.
+Fast food giant Popeyes unveiled a digital-only concept in New Orleans anchored by self-order kiosks and a connected kitchen equipped to handle delivery, mobile orders and payments.
 These digital innovations are designed to attract customers with enhanced convenience and experience.

 As the cost of LED signage has come more in line with budgets, restaurants are using these attractive displays to promote menu items, easily switching from breakfast to lunch offerings depending on the time of day.